nitxiodev/constraint-satisfaction-solver/README.md

 ```

 ## Map Configuration
 The example is designed to solve the problem of colouring maps on the map of the United Kingdom.
-In order to change the country, you must find the following code:
+In order to change the country, you must find the following code on [example.py](nitxiodev/constraint-satisfaction-solver/blob/master/python/csp_solver/src/map/example.py) file:

 ```python
   input_data = {